How to Contribute#

 Acceptance Standards#

-2. Unit tests.
-Write or update tests to validate your additions or changes: make test must succeed with full line coverage.
+1. tox: write or update tests to validate your additions or changes, preferably with full line coverage.

-3. Documentation.
-Write or update documentation based on your changes: make docs must succeed.
+3. tox -e literature,docs: write or update documentation based on your changes.